benkuly/trixnity/website/docs/index.md

 [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) for the
 serialization/deserialization.

-Trixnity aims to be strongly typed, customizable and easy to use.
+Trixnity aims to be reactive, strongly typed, customizable and easy to use.
 You can register custom events and Trixnity will take care, that you can send and receive that type.